A Blonde Woman: Analysis

-Palma Vecchio is known mainly for religious scenes and portraits of women, and, according to Cecil Gould, this example of the latter group is characteristic of his style.
-The subject is a young woman of that "opulent voluptuous type", in Richter's phrase, which was much admired in Venice at the beginning of the sixteenth century, and was represented in works by Titian, Palma, Lorenzo Lotto, Bonifazio Veronese, Paris Bordone, and others.
+Palma Vecchio is known mainly for religious scenes and portraits of women, and Gould (1975) thinks this example of the latter group characteristic of his style.
+The subject is a young woman of that "opulent voluptuous type" which was much admired in Venice at the beginning of the sixteenth century, and was represented in works by Titian, Palma, Lorenzo Lotto, Bonifazio Veronese, Paris Bordone, and others.
 The character of these works is disputed, as to whether the women represented are simply ideals of female beauty created by the artist, or portraits of actually existing beauties, and, if portraits, of whom.

-In the National Gallery catalogues, this picture was for many years titled Flora after the ancient Roman goddess of spring and flowers.
-Certain particularities of the composition, such as the posy of forget-me-nots, buttercups (or wall-flowers) and primroses held in the subject's right hand, and the erotic suggestion of the loosened chemise, have drawn comparison with Titian's earlier painting of the same name.
-Richter, who titles the work Portrait of a Lady, writes of the "cold whiteness" of the chemise which has fallen away from the shoulders, "like the discarded sheath of an opening flower".
+In the National Gallery catalogues, this picture was formerly titled Flora, after the ancient Roman goddess of spring and flowers.
+Certain particularities of the composition, such as the small posy of forget-me-nots, buttercups (or wall-flowers) and primroses held in the subject's right hand, and the erotic suggestion of the loosened chemise, have drawn comparison with Titian's earlier painting of the same name.
+Richter writes of the "cold whiteness" of the chemise which has fallen away from the shoulders, "like the discarded sheath of an opening flower".
 Gould thinks the influence of Titian likely, though unprovable given the dearth of primary sources for the picture.

 The identity of the sitter is unknown, and according to Gould impossible to determine given the "summary treatment of the features".
 Richter, conversely, describes Palma's "carefully individualised heads" of women as portraits.
 Palma painted a number of similar half-lengths of (real or ideal) beauties, and the type became one of his specialities.
-Such eroticised images were not intended for public exhibition, but to be hung in private apartments, and were commissioned by a clientele of wealthy male collectors.
+Such eroticised images, never intended for public exhibition, were by a clientele of wealthy male collectors and hung in private apartments.
 There is also evidence that some successful courtesans and mistresses bought and owned alluring portraits of themselves to advertise their charms.
 Portraits of such well-known women were ordered by their lovers and admirers, who were sometimes even pictured with them.

-Claude Phillips writes of "the exquisite, golden blond courtezans—or, if you will, models—who constantly appear and reappear in this period of Venetian art".
-The connection extends to the name Flora, which was a common alias of prostitutes in Italy from Roman times.
-This painting has therefore been interpreted as "probably a portrait of a Venetian courtesan".
-According to Richter, however, although Palma's pictures of women may sometimes depict courtesans, they may equally often be portraits of great ladies, gentlewomen, and brides, whose husbands were simply proud of their beauty.
+Phillips (1897) writes of "the exquisite, golden blond courtezans—or, if you will, models—who constantly appear and reappear in this period of Venetian art".
+The connection to prostitution extends to the name Flora, which was an alias of prostitutes in Italy from Roman times.
+Collier-Frick (1987) thinks the girl's long, loose and flowing tresses, typical of this type of picture, an allusion to the iconography of Mary Magdalene, patron saint of prostitutes, whose promiscuous past was symbolised by her luxurious hair; while Mellencamp (1969) sees a classical reference to the hair-down nymphs.

+Richter argues that some of Palma's pictures of young women may depict courtesans, but that they may equally often be portraits of great ladies, gentlewomen, and young brides whose husbands were simply proud of their beauty.
+Burckhardt (1859) had earlier conjectured that Titian's Flora is shown in her "engagement" gown, but Mellencamp disputes this idea, citing the camicia (a blousy undergarment) and uncovered breast as improbable elements in a Renaissance marriage portrait.